 In the secinfo file, you may specify which external services may be started.
 Also, you can specify who can register external server services on the gateway.
 And lastly, which external services can be registered on the gateway.
 Note that this concerns only kernel versions 46D and lower.
 Starting from the version 6.40, service registration from external servers is controlled with a separate RegInfo file.
-In other words, secinfo security file is used to prevent unsanctioned start of an external program.
-File name is defined by the parameter gw/sec_info.
-Default file path is: /usr/sap/<SID>/<INSTANCE>/data/secinfo.
+In other words, secinfo security file is used to prevent an unsanctioned start of an external program.
+The file name is defined by the parameter gw/sec_info.
+The default file path is: /usr/sap/<SID>/<INSTANCE>/data/secinfo.

 If the file does not exist the system runs all external programs.
 In case, this file is empty or has no valid lines, no external service may be started.

 Upon the start of an external service, the system scans the file, searching for a valid record.
 If it was not found, the system shows an error message, and cancels the service start.

 In case secinfo.dat file is absent or misconfigured (e.g., it has “*” wildcard in host, program of subnets definitions), an adversary may run a service registered in the SAP Gateway, and get an unauthorized access to its functionality.
 In some cases, if the program can execute OS commands, one may access the SAP server.